About the Program

 Due to its location and the wealth of the historical, artistic, and archaeological record, Greece enables an exceptionally fruitful study of the seminar topics.
 The program takes place mainly in two sites of prime historical and symbolic significance:

-For additional information, visit the Greece program website and watch the video from its last iteration.
+For additional information, visit the Greece program website and watch videos from its previous iterations.
 You can also read about the program’s joyful anniversary of a 20-year milestone since its first iteration back in 2002, which was celebrated in summer 2021 by bringing together virtually the program’s broad community (alumni, fellows, guests, and associates).

 All seminars are in English, and you are always surrounded by proficient users of the English language.
 You will have the opportunity to pick up some Greek, if you wish.
 Practice your skills during meetings with the coordinators, interactions with Greek students and faculty, and through immersion in the towns and experiences of Thessaloniki, Nafplio, and other sites around Greece.